AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Introduction

 Despite the dramatic success of CnC solvers, significant challenges remain.
-For example, the cubes created by traditional CnC solvers, such as March~\cite{heule2011cube}, are far from optimal, where optimality for cubes can be defined in terms of minimizing the total elapsed real time of the solver.\footnote{We define total elapsed real time as the time taken by a (sequential or parallel) CnC solver to solve the input formula and produce a SAT/UNSAT result.
-This is probably the most relevant metric in the context of measuring the efficacy of a CnC solver, since users care the most about the latency of a system, the time elapsed from when a job is given to the time a result is obtained.
-While the definition of this term is simple enough in the sequential context, it can be complicated in a parallel setting depending on the kind of parallelization used.
-See Section~\ref{metrics} for a more formal definition.} Finding optimal cubes seems to require a deep lookahead search, which can get prohibitively expensive as the size of the input formula increases.
+For example, the cubes created by traditional cubing solvers, such as \march~\cite{heule2011cube}, are not optimal, where optimality for cubes can be defined in terms of minimizing the total elapsed real time of the solver.\footnote{We define total elapsed real time as the time taken by a (parallel) CnC solver to solve the input formula and produce a SAT/UNSAT result.
+See Section~\ref{metrics} for a more formal definition.} Finding better cubes seems to require a deeper lookahead search, which can get prohibitively expensive as the size of the input formula increases.
+We define the problem we address in this paper as follows:

-{\bf Problem Statement.} Design and implement a (parallel) lookahead cubing solver that takes as input a Boolean formula $F$ in conjunctive normal form (CNF), outputs a set $C=\{c_1,c_2,\dotsc,c_k\}$ of cubes, where the sub-formulas $F \wedge c_i$ are solved by (parallel) conquering solver(s) s.t. the total CPU and elapsed real time for cubing and solving $F$ is minimized.
+{\bf Problem Statement.} Design and implement a lookahead cubing solver that takes as input a Boolean formula $F(x_1,x_2,\dotsc,x_n)$ in conjunctive normal form (CNF), outputs a set $C=\{C_1,\dotsc,C_k\}$ of cubes\footnote{A cube is a conjunction of literals.} defined over the variables $\{x_1,\dotsc,x_n\}$, where the sub-formulas $F \wedge C_i$ are solved by conquering solvers (possibly in parallel) such that the total CPU and elapsed real time for cubing and solving $F$ is minimized.

-{\bf \tool: An MCTS-based CnC Solver.} To address the above-stated problem, we present \tool, a novel cubing solver based on the integration of Monte Carlo Tree Search (MCTS)~\cite{coulom2006efficient} with deductive rewards, resulting in a heuristic search technique that is both cost-effective and enables an informed exploration of the cubes.
-In recent years, the popularity of MCTS has grown significantly, especially because of its success in the context of hard combinatorial search for two-player games such as Go, Chess, and Shogi~\cite{silver2017mastering}.
-This has prompted numerous endeavors to apply MCTS to tackle combinatorial optimization problems by transforming these problems into single-player games.
+{\bf \tool: An MCTS-based Cubing Solver.} To address the above problem, we present \tool, a novel cubing solver based on MCTS~\cite{coulom2006efficient} with deductive rewards, resulting in a heuristic search technique that is both cost-effective and enables an informed exploration of the cubes.
+In recent years, the popularity of MCTS has grown significantly, especially because of its success in solving hard combinatorial search problems for two-player games such as Go, Chess, and Shogi~\cite{silver2017mastering}.
+This has prompted numerous endeavors to apply MCTS to tackle combinatorial optimization problems from several domains including mathematics.

 \tool leverages the power of MCTS to peek ahead in the search space of splitting trees associated with the input formula, prioritizing splits that, while not necessarily offering the immediate highest reward, hold the potential to unlock better ones at subsequent splitting depths. \tool makes use of a deductive reward signal using an automated reasoning tool, a departure from traditional reward signals/functions which are typically provided by human domain experts in the context of MCTS or reinforcement learning.
 Deductive rewards, derived from automated reasoning tools (e.g., solvers), are very general and can be used to construct richer reward functions by augmenting human understanding of a problem domain.
 This informed exploration, guided by deductive reward signals, steers the search process towards promising partitions, significantly reducing the total elapsed time spent on both cubing and solving.